-Marketing analytics is the practice of measuring, managing, and analyzing your company’s marketing performance.
-It involves processes and technologies that allow your business to analyze and improve your marketing efforts.
-With marketing analytics, you can manage and study your site’s metrics to determine the ROI of your efforts.
+Marketing analytics is the practice of gathering, managing, and analyzing data from your marketing campaigns.
+It involves processes and technologies that allow your business to see how your campaigns are performing and determine how you can reoptimize them in the future.

 “Marketing analytics puts your data into context.
 You see the data of your brand and your market, which gives you a complete picture of how your marketing efforts influence your revenue.”